nhelvig/scenario-editor/README.markdown

 2) In the app directory, run "make" at the command-line.
 3) "make" will compile the following to javascript: *
      - all files in the app/coffeescripts folder
-     - all files in the libs/aurora-coffee folder ** -
+     - all files in the lib
+/aurora-coffee folder ** -
 4) Open app/main.html in your browser and load an appropriate xml file to see it displayed on the map.
 5) Debugging and generally viewing the what is in the browser memory can be done in Chrome *** by:
    a) View -> Developer -> Javascript console.
 The console will open and display any javascript errors/messages the browser encounters.